cruna-cc/deprecated-cruna-protocol/README.md

 ### 2. The Flexi Vault

-The Flexi Vault is an application designed to securely store and protect assets (ERC20, ERC721, ERC1155).
+The Flexi Vault is a smart-contract managed by the Cruna Vault to securely store and protect assets (ERC20, ERC721, ERC1155).
 The ownership of the Flexi Vault is linked to the owning NFT, signifying that transferring the ownership of the NFT also transfers the ownership of the Flexi Vault.

 Since the Cruna Vault is a ProtectedERC721, the Flexi Vault inherits its security features.
 When the owner of the NFT has designated a Protector, any asset movement from the Flexi Vault to external wallets or other vaults not owned by the same owner necessitates a signature from the Protector, enhancing the security of asset transfers.